Anonymous instant messaging for real privacy

 Instead of a username, you get a unique address that looks like

 ricochet:7si2t5z75zj2hzsd.
 Other Ricochet users can use this address to send a contact request – asking to be added to your contacts list.
 This one is ours.
 For you to add contacts you will need to know their Ricochet address or they will need to know yours to initiate exchange.
 It is advisable to use a secure means to transmit and receive this address so you are sure it is the correct person you want to add.
-Messengers such as Signal or Silence are two examples of a simple way exchange your Ricochet address.
+Messengers such as Signal or Silence are two examples of a simple and secure way to exchange your Ricochet address.

 You can see when your contacts are online, and send them messages.
 File transfers are not available yet but it is planned.
 Your list of contacts are only known to your computer and never exposed to servers or network traffic monitoring.
 Everything sent and received is end-to-end encrypted so only the intended recipient can decrypt it.
 The messages are anonymized over the Tor network so no one knows who sent it or where it came from.